Kingxukai/linux/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

 1, LNA on

-use the special macro LNA_AUTO to set LNA auto
+use the woke special macro LNA_AUTO to set LNA auto

 .. _DTV-SCRAMBLING-SEQUENCE-INDEX: